 Each country has its own customary food.

 They’re a way to use up rich foods such as eggs, milk, and sugar, before the fasting season of the 40 days of Lent.
-(The same applies to doughnuts and other pastry).
+(The same applies to doughnuts and other pastries).
 The Lenten fast emphasizes eating plainer food and refraining from food that would give pleasure.
-In many cultures, this means no meat, dairy or eggs.
+In many cultures, this means no meat, dairy, or eggs.

 This recipe adds garlic powder and sliced scallions to regular pancake batter (or use a conventional Chinese Scallion Pancakes recipe).

 Serve them alongside steak and eggs or simply top them with butter.
 Can you serve them with bacon and sausage?
 Absolutely!

 This recipe was developed by Joelen Tan for Krusteaz, who used its Buttermilk Pancake Mix.
 Prep time is 5 minutes, and total time is 10-12 minutes.